raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 This has the unfortunate side effect of hiding the clients' source IP addresses from the server, making it harder to employ server-side technologies that rely on knowing those addresses (e.g. ACLs, DNS Response Rate Limiting, etc).

-This document defines a DNS meta resource record (RR) that allows a DNS server to receive information about the client's original transport protocol parameters when supplied by trusted proxies.
+This document defines the XPF meta resource record (RR) that allows a DNS server to receive information about the client's original transport protocol parameters when supplied by trusted proxies.

 Whilst in some circumstances it would be possible to re-use the Client